Graduate admissions in chemistry

 Financial support

 The chemistry department provides 12 months of financial support to nearly all students during each year of program tenure through a combination of teaching and research assistantships.
 Included in this support is the payment of up to 10 credits of tuition each semester and full family health and dental insurance.
-Typical teaching assistants receive stipends (in addition to tuition and health insurance benefits) between $24,500 and $27,500.
+Typical teaching assistants receive stipends (in addition to tuition and health insurance benefits) of approximately $29,000.
 This generous support allows our students to concentrate on research and full-time study.

 During the first year of study, most students are supported with a graduate teaching assistantship (GTA) After the first year, financial support is generally provided by a combination of teaching assistantships, research assistantships, or fellowships, allowing students to concentrate on dissertation research.